 Barnabas D. Johnson

 Barnabas David Johnson was born on 8 May 1943 in Primavera, Paraguay, South America, of British parents.
-His first language was German, his childhood companions being mostly refugees from Nazi oppression whose parents had sought peace through communal life as — they believed — was ordained by Jesus in the Sermon on the Mount.
+His first language was German.
+His childhood companions were refugees from Nazi oppression whose parents sought peace through “intentional community” as ordained in the Sermon on the Mount.
 Members had no private property … or, eventually, the right to independent inquiry and thought.